XiaoxueLeng00/xiaoxueleng00.github.io/_pages/about.md

 <br/>

 # 🔥 News
+- *2026.05*: &nbsp;🎉🎉 A new publication!
+My final paper from my master's work has published on **Learning and Instruction**.
+In this paper, we found gesture mimicry enhanced 4-5-year-olds’ memory of spatial information and higher gesture-content mapping led to better memory performance.
+Click [link](https://doi.org/10.1016/j.learninstruc.2026.102388) to have a look!
 - *2026.03*: &nbsp;🎉🎉 New publication alert.
 Our team investigated how contextual factors influenced people's perception towards AI-created paintings.
 Click [link](https://www.tandfonline.com/doi/full/10.1080/10447318.2026.2621277) to have a look!
-- *2025.04*: &nbsp;🎉🎉 A new paper has published in Learning and Instruction!!
-In this paper, we focused on the effect of instructor presence and student presence in synchronous online classes on learning.
-Click [link](https://doi.org/10.1016/j.learninstruc.2025.102131) to have a look!

 # 📝 Publications